-The trick is knowing and understanding your audience.
+The key is understanding your audience.

-Headlines are not written, they're crafted...
+Headlines aren't written, they're crafted.

 As a starting point, I wrote down the bare bones of what this article is about: Crafting headlines.

-Step 1: Make it Useful
+Step 1: Make it USEFUL

 "How to Craft Headlines"

-It's really just that simple.
+It's that simple.

-Step 2: Make it Unique
+Step 2: Make it UNIQUE

 "How to Craft Professional-Grade Headlines"

-Step 3: Make it Ultra-specific
+Step 3: Make it ULTRA-SPECIFIC

 "4 Steps to Crafting Professional-Grade Headlines"

-Step 4: Make it Urgent
+Step 4: Make it URGENT

 "4 Steps to Crafting Professional-Grade Headlines That Won't Be Ignored"

-1. Make them deadline-driven: "Only 14 tickets left..."
+1. Make it deadline-driven: "Only 14 tickets left..."